 - 1. Provide VGS with a copy of the pressure test. - 2.
-If you would like VGS to perform the required monitoring of your underground gas piping, contact VGS at (802) 863-4511 and ask for Operations Department. - 3.
 For any questions regarding specific underground piping installations such as elevated pressure, using alternative materials, dielectric and insulated fitting requirements, or shut off location requirements, contact VGS at (802) 863-4511 and ask for Operations Department.